 A couple of points worth noting is that the apartment would not be suitable for wheelchair users, or perhaps families with babies in prams as you do have two flights of stairs to go up.
 The stairs are not steep or challenging for anyone without mobility issues, but there is no lift so I need to make you aware of that.
 Also, the block of apartments is situated on a road that has very small amounts of traffic.
 We are talking a few cars in what I suppose would be the time locals living in the immediate area are going to work.
 It is not noisy in any way in the apartment, but if you are outside on the balcony at the front at this time, you will hear the odd car.
 It is not something that we found troublesome in any way, but you know me, I am always 100% honest with everything I tell you lovely lot, so felt I should say.

 Now.
-Let me tell you about the food that the area has to offer.
+Let me tell you about the food that Praia Da Luz resort has to offer.
 If you like good food, you are in for a treat!
 There are several really good restaurants very close by.
 I was in heaven!
 Portugal is known for its fresh fish, especially sardines (and Portuguese tarts, yum) so there is a huge amount of options for fish lovers.
 All of the restaurants that I mention here are within a 5 minute walk of the apartment.
 Iv also given you what we ate, and the price we paid so you have some idea of costs.

 Yolo – What a treat this restaurant is, and it is just across the road from where we stayed.
 It has a real cosy, homely feel to it, with flickering candlelight on every surface and It was one of the two meals that we went “posh” with, so knew it would be a little more costly.
 Mum and I both had three courses, and both had two glasses of wine.
 We both had the most gorgeous fish cakes to start, which were amazing!
 Then seared, sesame seed crusted tuna steak on green beans for my main, and risotto with mushrooms and truffle for Mum’s main.
 To finish, I had banoffee pie with the best caramel sauce I have ever tasted in my life, and Mum had creme brulee.
 This meal came to €70

 Fortaleza Da Luz – I loved this place, and we had three visits to here!
-Two were just for drinks though so don’t judge…..
+I think it was our favourite place in Playa Da Luz resort.
+Two of our visits were just for drinks though so don’t judge…..
 We decided to go here for our last night as we loved it so much.
 The building gets its name as it actually is a real, 1600’s fortress!

 Situated right on the headland, overlooking the rugged landscape of the cliffs and gorgeous, uninterrupted views of the sea, its a beautiful spot.
 The restaurant boasts an open air terrace that makes you feel like you are floating above the sea, and the gardens are filled with colour and native plants.
 The view is spectacular and Mum and I enjoyed a jug or two of sangria here.They also do events like jazz afternoons that we would have gone to if we had more time.
 The inside of the building is just beautiful and you can straight away tell its heritage.
 The five feet thick walls and the archways within, give the restaurant an ambience that is fitting.
 We had a two course dinner here, as well as a jug of sangria.
 Starter was fish soup for Mum, and grilled goats cheese for me, then fish pie for Mum, salmon fillets with vegetables for me.
 We were full so skipped desert!
 This meal came to €54